Gopala I: Origins

+Manjusrimulakalpa was quite near in time to the establishment of the rule of the Palas and should be considered more authentic than other references which are of very late period.
+In Ballal charita and in Dharmamangala of Ghanarama (both sixteenth century works), the Palas are described as low Kshatriyas.
+Pala's supposed relationship with the Kaivartas or Mahishyas also points to the same direction.

 The name of his father was Vapyata, and his grandfather Dayitavishnu.
 A eulogy on the Khalimpur copper plate of his son Gopala describes his father Vapyata as a Khanditarati or "killer of enemies", and his grandfather Dayitavishnu as Sarva-vidyavadata ("all-knowing" in the sense "highly educated").
-The later texts of the Pala period, such as Ramacharita, mention the Pala rulers as the kings descended from the solar dynasty.
+The later texts of the Pala period, such as Ramacharita, mention the Pala rulers as the kings descended from the Samudrakula or oceanic community.